-Provide a description of the Title IV, Part A • Webster County schools will continue to enhance learning in all content needs-based activities and programming areas including Beyond the Core classes and the Fine Arts program to give the intended to improve students' academic students a more well rounded education and more hands on experiences as achievement the LEA will implement: identified in Overarching need 1 and in action step 3.
-1. In support of well-rounded educational • The elementary and middle schools will continue with their dance and opportunities, if applicablebr media arts classes and teachers will have available resources to teach these 2.
-Include measurable objective and/or Beyond the Core classes in order to enhance the curriculum in these classes. intended outcome specific to activity; These classes are intended to boost our CCRPI scores as well as give the indicate if this is a new or continuing students well rounded educational opportunities.
-These identified resources activity; reference the overarching need and are listed in Overarching need 1 and Action steps #1 and #3 and are promising action step to the academic success of our students.
-3. In support of safe and healthy students, if • The drama/theatre and chorus classes will continue to enhance the applicable opportunities and educational experiences for these courses and resources will be available.
-These courses and resources will enhance the learning of the 4.
-Include measurable objective and/or students' well rounded education.
-It also involves getting the community and intended outcome specific to activity; family involved in the activities of the students.
-These educational experiences indicate if this is a new or continuing are listed in Overarching Need 1 and Action Step # 3. activity; reference the overarching need and • The school will incorporate more hands on activities and STEM activities, action step supply resources for Science, and will provide opportunities and resources for 5.
-In support of the effective use of the students to continue work in the raised gardens. the objective is to give the technology, if applicable students more experiences in these areas of learning.
-These things will help to improve academic success which are mentioned in our Overarching Need 1 6.
-Include measurable objective and/or and in Action step #3. intended outcome specific to activity; • The Webster County schools will plan for students to attend plays, musicals, indicate if this is a new or continuing museums, and field trips, all related to their content areas of study which will activity; reference the overarching need and increase well rounded educational opportunities for our students.
-These action step activities are intended to give the students more exposure to real world experiences.
-Overarching Need #1 and Action step #3 • The intended outcomes for these resources will be to give these students a well-rounded education and to experience opportunities they might not experience otherwise as well as to remediate, intervene, and challenge students in areas needed.
+- Webster County schools will continue to enhance learning in all content areas including Beyond the Core classes and the Fine Arts program to give the students a more well rounded education and more hands on experiences as identified in Overarching need 1 and in action step 3. - The elementary and middle schools will continue with their dance and media arts classes and teachers will have available resources to teach these Beyond the Core classes in order to enhance the curriculum in these classes.
+These classes are intended to boost our CCRPI scores as well as give the students well rounded educational opportunities.
+These identified resources are listed in Overarching need 1 and Action steps #1 and #3 and are promising to the academic success of our students. - The drama/theatre and chorus classes will continue to enhance the opportunities and educational experiences for these courses and resources will be available.
+These courses and resources will enhance the learning of the students' well rounded education.
+It also involves getting the community and family involved in the activities of the students.
+These educational experiences are listed in Overarching Need 1 and Action Step # 3. - The school will incorporate more hands on activities and STEM activities, supply resources for Science, and will provide opportunities and resources for the students to continue work in the raised gardens. the objective is to give the students more experiences in these areas of learning.
+These things will help to improve academic success which are mentioned in our Overarching Need 1 and in Action step #3. - The Webster County schools will plan for students to attend plays, musicals, museums, and field trips, all related to their content areas of study which will increase well rounded educational opportunities for our students.
+These activities are intended to give the students more exposure to real world experiences.
+Overarching Need #1 and Action step #3 - The intended outcomes for these resources will be to give these students a well-rounded education and to experience opportunities they might not experience otherwise as well as to remediate, intervene, and challenge students in areas needed.
 The outcomes of these activities and programs are intended to address student support, student interventions, increased rigor, quality lessons, and support academic growth.
 These identified activities and resources are found in the Overarching needs and Action Steps.
-All of these are promising to increase our CCRPI scores, to increase test scores and increase the academic success of our students. • These activities and resources will be monitored through TKES observations, lesson plans, assessments and data collection on a weekly basis. · · · · · · · · · · · · · · · · · · ·
+All of these are promising to increase our CCRPI scores, to increase test scores and increase the academic success of our students. - The 2022-2023 school year will be the first year that Webster County Schools will implement PBIS to assist in our efforts to provide a supportive environment conducive to learning.
+This multi-tiered framework will help to establish a social culture and the behavior supports needed to improve social, emotional, behavioral and academic outcomes for all students.
+The PBIS Team will participate in Professional Development and training provided by PBIS via GaDOE.
+The Team will redeliver this information to faculty and staff.
+Funding sources for this program will be provided by Title IV-A and Title I-A. Overarching Need # 1 Action Step # 5